Printer's devil: Famous devils

 A number of famous persons served as printer's devils in their youth, including Ambrose Bierce, William Dean Howells, James Printer, Benjamin Franklin, Raymond C. Hoiles, Samuel Fuller, Thomas Jefferson, Walt Whitman, Mark Twain, Joel Chandler Harris, Warren Harding, Harry Burleigh, Lawrence Tibbett, John Kellogg, Lyndon Johnson, Hoodoo Brown, James Hogg, Geoff Lloyd, Harry Pace, Joseph Lyons, Ezra Meeker, Albert Parsons, Adolph Ochs, and Lázaro Cárdenas.
 Cole Younger worked as a printer's devil on a prison newspaper while he was incarcerated.

+One famous fictional printer's devil is the title character of Charles Sughroe's comic strip Mickie, the Printer's Devil and its associated single-panel version, Mickie Says.
+These were syndicated to US newspapers from 1918 into the 1930s.

 Usage

 United States

 In North America during the late 18th and early 19th centuries, young boys were indentured to printers by their parents, or in the case of orphans, by the municipal or church authorities.
 More than apprentices in other trades, printer's devils were boys who had expressed an interest in printing.
 By 1894, American Dictionary of Printing and Bookmaking noted that with the decline of the apprenticeship system in the United States, the term "printer's devil" was going out of use.